iCOMX/algo-NILM/README.md

 A working prototype was realized with an ARTILA ARM-linux development card together with a custom photodiode circuit triggering on the optical output of a standard household energy meter (1k pulses/kWh).
 In addition, a 1-wire network support with "hot-plugging" onewire temperature sensors is included.
 The user interface is provided by an embedded web-server (Javascript front end, PHP & C++ back end).
 An  SQL-database (SQLite3) is used for saving the measurement data.

-The prototype was introduced and awarded in 2009 in technical innovation competition IIDA09 at Tampere University of Technology, Finland.
+The prototype was introduced and awarded in 2009 in a technical innovation competition IIDA09 at Tampere University of Technology, Finland.

 <br/>